Great Lakes Projects

 What We’re Doing

-The St. Louis River Estuary and its surrounding region, has been identified by Audubon scientists as one of the 12 most important coastal wetland regions across the Great Lakes that are most important to conserve or restore for vulnerable marsh birds.
+The St. Louis River Estuary and its surrounding region has been identified by Audubon scientists as one of the 12 most important coastal wetland regions across the Great Lakes that are most important to conserve or restore for vulnerable marsh birds.

-More than 240 bird species have been recorded within this Audubon Important Bird Area and its numerous bays, islands, wetlands, barrier beaches, and forested areas.
+More than 240 bird species have been recorded within this Audubon Important Bird Area (IBA) and its numerous bays, islands, wetlands, barrier beaches, and forested areas.
 Many of these species are facing steep population declines.
 Black Terns, once common, have not bred in the estuary since the 1990s.

 Read More About Our Stuff